fredguile/ng2-md-datatable/README.md

 </ng2-md-datatable-pagination>
 ```

-As you might have noticed, these two components are nott initially linked, it is up to you to bind them to your datasource and react to events they fire.
+As you might have noticed, these two components are not initially linked, it is up to you to bind them to your datasource and react to events they fire.

 ## Events